uisits/laravel-oauth-introspect-middleware/README.md

+# Note

+> THis package is exact replica of [arietimmerman/laravel-oauth-introspect-middleware](https://github.com/arietimmerman/laravel-oauth-introspect-middleware) with support for Laravel 7.x.

 Especially for a microservices architecture, authentication and authorization functions should be delegated.
 Protecting resources is best done by implementing the web services as a pure OAuth2 resource server, relying on token verification on a remote authorization server.